NNPDF/nnpdf/doc/sphinx/source/data/intro.rst

 datasets are grouped into the ATLAS *Experiment* as they have systematic uncertainties that are cross-correlated with each other.
 In this document, when using these terms in this sense, they will be italicised for clarity.

+Note however that the concept of an *Experiment* is being phased out in the NNPDF code.
+For more information on this see :ref:`data_specification`.

 *Dataset* and *Experiment* names
 --------------------------------